moefingers/milestown2/README.md

 - `npm run backend` in main directory will run the backend app in a production-style environment.
 - `npm run backendpreview` in main directory will run the backend with `nodemon`.

+## Middlwear
+- All requests will be intercepted and logged to console.
+- All requests except to `/peerjs/peers` will trigger a culling.

+## Culling Lobbies `js/cullLobbies.js`
+- `js/cullLobbies.js` is a script that will be run in the backend.
+It will cull lobbies that have no peers in the peerlist by retreiving the peerlist and then checking through the lobbies.

 ## Other important notes:
 - Please use localhost for development cors to work propery.
 I'd include 127.0.0.1 but it's not necessary and I don't think it's appropriate to dedicate many lines of code to simply accept multiple local addresses unrelated to production.